mjaschen/phpgeo/docs/010_Installation.md

 Most of the development dependencies are managed with [Phive](https://phar.io/).

 For that you have to install Phive first.
-Now a simple `phive install` fetches all required Phar archives and installs them into the `tools` directory.
+Now a simple `phive install -c` fetches all required Phar archives and installs them into the `tools` directory.